Zervice/pollytalk/src/content/blog/spaced-repetition-language-learning.md

 - **Anki**: A highly customizable flashcard system with community-shared decks
 - **Memrise**: Combines spaced repetition with gamification
-- **PollyTalk's vocabulary trainer**: Integrates spaced repetition with conversational practice
+- **PollyTalkie's vocabulary trainer**: Integrates spaced repetition with conversational practice

 These digital tools handle the scheduling automatically, showing you cards just before you're likely to forget them based on your performance.